About Me

 I have worked in a variety of settings including in-home therapy, outpatient therapy, and residential treatment centers and have trained in mindfulness practices, a support in my work I find.

 I have post-graduate training in a variety of areas and am a faculty member at the Pacific Gestalt Institute (PGI) which helps inform the way I work which is creatively and together with people - as opposed to me, the therapist, being in the “expert role”.
-I have also recently trained in Psychedelic Assisted Psychotherapy (PAP).
-I am also a board member of the Gestalt Training Institute of Los Angeles, a non profit aimed at providing assessible training opportunities through scholarships and affordable educational opportunities about Gestalt Therapy and for Gestalt Therapists and the Gestalt curious.
+I have also recently trained in Psychedelic Assisted Psychotherapy (PAP) and served as the Membership Chair as well as the President of the Gestalt Training Institute of Los Angeles (GTILA) Board of Directors, a non profit aimed at providing accessible training opportunities through scholarships and affordable educational opportunities for Gestalt Therapists and the Gestalt curious, until Fall of 2025.

-I provide trauma-informed care as well as affirm LGBTQ2A+ and non dominant culture/"non-normative" identities and lifestyles.
-I try to be as multi-culturally aware as best I can be.
+I provide trauma-informed care as well as affirm non-dominant cultural ways of living.
+One of my specialities is working with the LGBT+ community.
+Generally, I try to be as multi-culturally aware as best I can be.
 I am always learning.
-But, I believe in the inherent value and rights of all people, and I believe that everyone’s world of experience is different -- let's explore yours and ours together.
+But, I believe in the inherent value and rights of all people while also acknowledging the additional added contexts, systems, oppressions, and barriers for marginalized groups.
+And, I believe that everyone’s world of experience is unique -- let's explore yours and ours together.

 On a personal note, I am an east coast transplant, I love to explore, learn, dance, eat, listen to music, watch some [at times] questionable tv, and I'm on this human ride too...